ruffythepirate/ts-s3-metrics/README.md

   - Support different merge modes when writing metrics.
   - Support writing metrics in different resolutions.

+For full information, please refer to the [API documentation](https://ruffythepirate.github.io/ts-s3-metrics/globals.html) to see available classes and their functions.

 ## Requirements

 * Node and npm